CSU-Theory-Suite/theory-suite-wiki/README.rst

 subsequent subsections' .rst files.

-How to contribute to the wiki
+How to Contribute to the Wiki
 -----------------------------

 Here is a short walkthrough for making changes to the